-A recent visit to Apsley House, home of Swindon’s Museum and Art Gallery, to research the building for the book unearthed some wonderful details – a couple of them featured in this post.
+A recent visit to Apsley House, home of Swindon’s Museum and Art Gallery, to research the building for the book unearthed some wonderful details – such as that which comprises this post.

 A New Art Gallery Annexe

-Obviously I’m not going to reveal too much here about the building. #spoilers But I simply loved learning that, when the new art gallery annexe opened in 1964, it was furnished with tables and chairs from none other than Conran Associates.
+Obviously I’m not going to reveal too much here about the building.
+But I loved learning that, when the 1964 art gallery annexe, designed by the borough architect, J. Loring Morgan, opened it was furnished with tables and chairs from none other than Conran Associates.
 Yep – THE Conran of Habitat, the Conran Shop and more.
 Before ever Ikea invaded our shores we had Conran.
-This was the bees knees.
+Conran – and Heal’s – they were the bees knees.
 The last word in interior design.

 But the point here being that, in its day, Swindon evidently created a chic and stylish venue for its art collection.